Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-Paid Facebook marketing is an effective way to reach your audience–but not every organization has the resources to advertise.
-So marketers are coming up with creative ways to increase their reach on Facebook for free.
+Paid Facebook marketing is one effective way to reach and eventually grow your audience – but not every organization has the resources to advertise.
+To overcome the challenge, marketers are coming up with creative ways to increase to grow their Facebook audience for free.

-We wanted to find out what was working in the real marketing world, so we asked 20 marketers how they market on Facebook for free.
+We wanted to find out what was working in the real marketing world, so we asked 20 marketers how they grow their Facebook audience with little to no budget.
 Here’s what we found.

-One of the most common suggestions we heard was to take advantage of Facebook groups.
-There were two distinct camps, though.
+When we asked our respondents to tell us how they grow their audience on Facebook, one of the most common suggestions we heard was to take advantage of Facebook groups.

 After seeing a decline in social traffic, Campaign Creators made a Facebook group for professionals in the field of inbound marketing.
 According to marketing manager Tammy Duggan-Herd, the group let clients of the agency connect, ask questions, and share useful information.